 One way to signal that you are open to taking on new business is something we do with every blog and newsletter we create: we describe what we do and put it in the context of services a client might need.
 With the wealth of information available online, you can assume that potential clients will do some research into you and your business before even reaching out.
-It’s important that they find content that positions you as an expert and differentiates you from your competition.
+Therefore, they must find content that positions you as an expert and differentiates you from your competition.

-I’m just going to put it out there: at Spring Insight, we know we have capacity for website creation, so we’re sending an email with the subject line: Looking for a few great clients.
-You can of course be selective about who receives the email.
-It takes time, but going through your list of contacts to find a customized list of 20, 50, 80, 100, or 500 people who would be most interested in your program or service is a solid plan.
-The narrower your list of recipients, the more you can really tailor your message to tap into their needs and expertly frame the ask.
+At Spring Insight, for example, to communicate capacity for our website creation services, we might send an email with the subject line: “Looking for a few great clients.”
+You can, of course, be selective about who receives the email.
+It takes time but going through your list of contacts to find a customized list of people who would be most interested in your program or service is a solid plan.
+Of course, the narrower your list of recipients, the more you can really tailor your message to tap into their needs and expertly frame the ask.

-It is a great idea to keep a “nurture” list of those you want to keep in touch with and gently remind that you are available.
-This list would have potential clients you have had conversations with or who have taken you up on a free consult or other free offer.
+It is a great idea to keep a “nurture” list of those you want to keep in touch with and gently remind them that you are available.
+This list would have potential clients you have had conversations with or who have taken you up on a free consult or another free offer.

-I always chuckle to myself when I hear business owners suggest that social media doesn’t work for them or their business.
+I always chuckle when I hear business owners suggest that social media doesn’t work for them or their business.
 In the same way that ‘old-fashioned’ networking events don’t work for you if you try to awkwardly blend in with the walls and only speak to people you know, social media won’t do much for you if you just stand on the virtual sidelines.

 What strategies have worked to help you attract new clients?